p2panda/handbook/website/docs/tutorials/fishy.md

 ./fishy init
 ```

 A dialogue will ask you for the name of your first schema.
-Enter a name, for example cafe and press `enter` (don't worry, you can change this later).
+Enter a name, for example "cafes" and press `enter` (don't worry, you can change this later).
 You will now find a `schema.toml` and `secret.txt` file in your folder.

 The `schema.toml` contains some example schema definitions which we will edit in a moment, the `secret.txt` contains the private key which will be used for signing commits when building the schema.